-Be a part of the global, multi-billion dollar industry with our fashion marketing program - 2022/2023
+Be part of a global, multi-billion dollar industry with our fashion marketing program - 2022/2023

 Fashion Marketing and Management is where fashion and retail technology meet.
-If you're passionate about the world of fashion and have a keen eye for what will sell, the Fashion Marketing and Management program can help you start your career.
+If you’re passionate about the world of fashion and have a keen eye for what will sell, our fashion marketing program can help you start your career.

-Fashion industry employers need graduates who understand both retail and technology, and in the Fashion Marketing and Management program you'll learn the skills you need to launch a career in retail management, visual merchandising, or marketing of fashion products/services.
-As a student, you'll deepen your understanding of retail management, brand development, buying, textile technology, photo styling, event/fashion show production, and fashion technology.
+Fashion industry employers need graduates who understand both retail and technology, and our fashion marketing course will help you learn the skills you need to launch a career in retail management, visual merchandising, or marketing of fashion products/services.
+As a fashion marketing program student, you’ll deepen your understanding of retail management, brand development, buying, textile technology, photo styling, event/fashion show production, and fashion technology.

 With all of the choices in Fashion Marketing and Management, it can be hard to choose one.
 But here’s the best part: it’s up to you to decide.